iwasz/blog2/_posts/2020-07-29-stm32f042-option-bytes-linux.md

 categories:
 - electronics
 ---
 These are instructions that worked for me when faced with a problem of modifying option bytes in stm32f042.
+The thing I was trying to do was to turn off BOOT0 pin support (PB8 in my chip) which then would eliminate the need to pull it.
+Then I could use this pin for something else, for example as a `CANbus` `canRx` input.

 A bunch of useful links:
 * [Stack overflow question](https://stackoverflow.com/questions/48927028/openocd-how-to-write-option-bytes-to-stm32f4) which put me on the right track.
 * [Openocd manual](http://openocd.org/doc/html/General-Commands.html)
-* Reference manual od whatever chip you are using.
+* Reference manual of whatever chip you are using.
 The chapters of interest are entitled:
   * 3.2.2 Flash program and erase operation
     * Unlocking the Flash memory
     * Option byte programming